 Full reference: R. M. Sullivan and S. G. Lucas.
 2010.
 A new chasmosaurine (Ceratopsidae, Dinosauria) from the Upper Cretaceous Ojo Alamo Formation (Naashoibito Member), San Juan Basin, New Mexico.
 New Perspectives on Horned Dinosaurs: The Royal Tyrrell Museum Ceratopsian Symposium.
 Indiana University Press, Bloomington 169-180

 Type specimen: SMP VP-1865, a partial skull (left squamosal).
 Its type locality is SMP Loc.
-410b, Willow Wash, which is in a Maastrichtian terrestrial horizon in the Ojo Alamo Formation of New Mexico.
+410b, Willow Wash, which is in a Maastrichtian terrestrial sandstone in the Ojo Alamo Formation of New Mexico.

 Ecology: ground dwelling herbivore